froststevefrost/watcher/README.md

 ### 1. Docker + Docker Compose
 Standard install on the host that will run the container.

-### 2. An Apprise-compatible notification target
+### 2. A webhook or an Apprise-compatible notification target
 Any URL Apprise supports (ntfy, Discord, Pushover, a homelab Apprise API endpoint, etc).
-You'll need the full notify URL. (ex: https://alerts.example.com/notify/apprise) A webhook URL will work as well.
+You'll need the full notify URL (ex: https://alerts.example.com/notify/apprise).
+A webhook URL will work as well.

 ### 3. A dedicated Android phone running the Blink Charging app